-Upon arriving on the island, most people walk down to the left where you have a sandy, white beach, which provides an easy entrance to snorkel, however the beach might get a bit crowded, especially in the high season.
+- Upon arriving on the island, most people walk down to the left where you have a sandy, white beach, which provides an easy entrance to snorkel, however, the beach might get a bit crowded, especially in the high season.
 In my experience, the snorkelling is much nicer if you walk down the other side.
-I would recommend to go there if you don´t mind a rocky entrance.
+I would recommend going there if you don´t mind a rocky entrance.

-Find information and prices for boat rides to Lobos in the break out box.
+- Find information and prices for boat rides to Lobos in the break out box below

-3) Go shopping or sight-seeing at the island of Lanzarote
+3) Go shopping or sightseeing on the island of Lanzarote

 Tips for visiting Lanzarote:

-In high season, there can be a long line of cars waiting to enter the Timanfaya National Park, so it would be much better to book an organised tour and you will appreciate the bus passing by all the waiting cars.
+- In high season, there can be a long line of cars waiting to enter the Timanfaya National Park, so it would be much better to book an organized tour and you will appreciate the bus passing by all the waiting cars.

-Find information in regards to all boat options and prices in the break out box
+- Find information in regards to all boat options and prices in the break out box below

 Of course, as a dive instructor, I won´t leave that one out.
 Most dive spots are around the island of Lobos and there are plenty!
 Because of the volcanic origin, the dive sites vary and there are reefs, swim trough’s and overhangs.
-Check what´s underneath the overhangs and keep your eyes out in the blue.
-Things to see include rays, moray eels, barracudas, spider crabs, damsel fish, octopus, cuttle fish and much more.
-The Canary Islands are home to the endangered Angel Sharks with most chance to spot one in winter from November until March.
+Check what’s underneath the overhangs and keep your eyes out in the blue.
+Things to see include rays, moray eels, barracudas, spider crabs, damselfish, octopus, cuttlefish and much more.
+The Canary Islands are home to the endangered Angel Sharks with most chances to spot one in winter from November until March.
 The water temperature varies from 18 degrees Celsius in winter to 23 degrees Celsius in summer.

 I have been diving with ´Punta Amanay´ diving center, which I can highly recommend.
 The staff are very helpful and they take care of everything, they even wash your gear for you after the dive!
 They go for a deeper dive at 08.30 am or a shallower one at 10.30 am.

-If you don´t like to do your full beginners course, book a ´Discover Scuba Dive´.
-This includes a part of theory, skills in confined water and an open water dive up to 12 metres.
-It credits as first part to your Open Water course.
+- If you don´t like to do your full beginners course, book a ´Discover Scuba Dive´.
+This includes a part of the theory, skills in confined water and an open water dive up to 12 meters.
+It credits as the first part of your Open Water course.

-Find more information in regards to opening hours and prices for both dive centers in the break out box
+- Find more information in regards to opening hours and prices for both dive centres in the break-out box

 5) Hike the Volcano ´Bayuyo´, South West of Corralejo

 The track starts as a side street from the outer ring of Corralejo.
-If you walk down south on Avenida Juan Carlos I, away from Corralejo, you can start the track by going off road on the right once you´ve left Corralejo.
+If you walk down south on Avenida Juan Carlos I, away from Corralejo, you can start the track by going off-road on the right once you´ve left Corralejo.
 Use the name of the volcano on google maps to find the exact route.
-Depending on your hiking speed, you can reach the nice view point within 30 minutes to 1 hour.
-It gives you a beautiful view of Corralejo, Lanzarote and Lobos.
+Depending on your hiking speed, you can reach a nice viewpoint within 30 minutes to 1 hour.
+It gives you a beautiful view of Corralejo, Lanzarote, and Lobos.
 The total distance is about 4,5 km (3 miles).
 If you´re into hiking, there are more volcanoes with longer hiking routes around Corralejo.

-6) Enjoy water sports like stand up paddle boarding or kayaking
+6) Enjoy other watersports like stand up paddleboarding or kayaking at Flagbeach

 Tips for doing stand up paddle boarding or kayaking:

-Make sure to put a lot of sun protection, especially on your face!
-If it wasn´t enough, the Canary Aloe Vera will help cooling your sunburn.
+- Make sure to put a lot of sun protection, especially on your face!
+If it wasn’t enough, the Canary Aloe Vera will help to cool your sunburn.

 In the middle of the island, you can visit the old capital of Betancuria with its old houses and restaurants.
 The town got founded in 1404.
 Betancuria once was the capital of the ´Kingdom of the Canary Islands´ and later of Fuerteventura, till 1834 when Antigua became the capital.
 You can visit the Santa Maria church and museum too.
 Combine Betancuria with a visit to Ajuy.
-Ajuy is a small village at the west coast and is famous for it´s old rock formation, which is said to be more than 170 millions years old.
-There´s a small black sand beach, a restaurant and interesting caves.
+Ajuy is a small village on the west coast and is famous for its old rock formation, which is said to be more than 170 million years old.
+There’s a small black sand beach, a restaurant, and interesting caves.

-Tips to visit other places on the island of Fuerteventura
+Tips to road trip around the island of Fuerteventura

 8) Skateboarding in Corralejo

-For skate boarding, Corralejo is the perfect spot!
-There are many bike paths were you can practise your long board skills.
-If you´re brave enough you can start performing stunts!
+For skateboarding, Corralejo is the perfect spot!
+There are many bike paths where you can practice your longboard skills.
+If you’re brave enough you can start performing stunts!
 There is a skate park when you drive into Corralejo, just behind the Guardia Civil.
-I have been long boarding on a skateboard and just learnt it myself, but if you like to get a longboard class you can book that too in Corralejo.
+I have been longboarding on a skateboard and just learned it myself, but if you like to get a longboard class you can book that too in Corralejo.

 9) Sandboard the dunes – D.I.Y.

-This is at your own risk and please use your own judgement for safety!
-My friend and me have tried it with rubbish bags which was an epic fail.
-We didn´t go down at all and were just stuck at the top of the sand dune.
-It was a good laugh, though!
-We did decide that it will work with a body board or a part of a broken surfboard, however we never tried it so far.
+This is at your own risk and please use your own judgment for safety!
+My friend and I have tried it with rubbish bags which was an epic fail.
+We didn’t go down at all and were just stuck at the top of the sand dune.
+It was a good laugh, though (see movie below).
+We did decide that it will work with a bodyboard or a part of a broken surfboard, however, we never tried it so far.
 But why not pick a nice sand dune in the national park and give it a go!
 As always, please make sure to take all your rubbish with you upon leaving.

-10) Take Salsa dancing classes and go practise at night!
+10) Take Salsa dancing classes and go practising at night!

 I have been taking salsa classes with Chantal Montaldo, and I think she is amazing.
-She taught and explained me everything from the beginning with the very first steps, including finding the rhythm in the music.
+She taught and explained to me everything from the beginning with the very first steps, including finding the rhythm in the music.
 She teaches classes to advanced dancers too and is an excellent dancer herself.
-If you don´t need classes and just like to practise, than go to one of her organised evenings.
-I used to go the salsa evenings in the kiwi bar at Wednesdays, usually from 10.00 pm they start to put salt on the floor and you can warm up with the Bachata beats.
-Please check her Facebook pagina to find her information up to date and where she´s organising these evenings right now.
+If you don´t need classes and just like to practice, then go to one of her organized evenings.
+I used to go the salsa evenings in the kiwi bar on Wednesdays, usually from 10.00 pm they start to put salt on the floor and you can warm up with the Bachata beats.
+Please check her Facebook pagina to find her information up to date and where she´s organizing these evenings right now.
 You can also contact her directly to book in a (private) class.

 I´m not a big market fan, but I´m sure there are people looking for this!
-And I have to say that the craft market in the ´El Campanario´ shopping centre at Thursday and Sunday morning (10.00 am – 02.00 pm) is nice.
-Furthermore, there is a craft market in Lajares on Saturday morning and there´s a flea market in Corralejo, at the parking space next to the ´Acua´ water park at Saturday from 10.00 am until 02.00 pm.
+And I have to say that the craft market in the ´El Campanario´ shopping centre on Thursday and Sunday morning (10.00 am – 02.00 pm) is nice.
+Furthermore, there is a craft market in Lajares on Saturday morning and there’s a flea market in Corralejo, at the parking space next to the ´Acua´ water park on Saturday from 10.00 am until 02.00 pm.
 For all updated market information, please visit the website of Fuerteventura´s tourism board

-Other things to do around Corralejo include Pilates, Zumba, Jiu-Jitsu, spinning and many other sports.
+Other things to do around Corralejo include Pilates, Zumba, Jiu-Jitsu, spinning, and many other sports.
 You can go to the Barcelo hotel and use the gym, the spa and take a class.
-I used to go to zumba there and enjoyed it a lot!
+I used to go to Zumba there and enjoyed it a lot!
 For yoga, there are many yoga classes and some of them are taught on the beach.
-A professional studio is called ´It´s yoga Fuerteventura´, offering 3 classes for € 20,- (all levels welcome).
-Tai Chi is offered by Hotel Fuentepark, close to Waikiki Beach, at Tuesday morning and Thursday evening.
-There´s also an option to go horse back riding in Cotillo, which can be nice for sunset.
+A professional studio is called ´It’s yoga Fuerteventura´, offering 3 classes for € 20,- (all levels welcome).
+Tai Chi is offered by Hotel Fuentepark, close to Waikiki Beach, on Tuesday morning and Thursday evening.
+There’s also an option to go horseback riding in Cotillo, which can be nice for sunset.
 And you can even rent tennis courts in Corralejo.

 If you need to relax your body after such an active day, book in a massage or do a Reiki session to recharge with Luisma and Karuna Wellness.